 Newspapers, magazines, boxes and packaging.
 Flatten boxes and place in the blue or labeled paper container.

-Empty bottles and jars (any color).
+Empty bottles and jars of any color.
 Bring to the glass container in your neighborhood.
 No lids.

 Vegetable, fruit and garden waste.
 Some districts have separate GFT containers; in others it goes with residual waste.

 Plastic packaging, cans and drink cartons.
-Check whether your area has separate PMD collection or sorts at the processing plant.
+Check whether your area has separate PMD collection.

 Anything that does not fit in a regular bag or container: furniture, mattresses, appliances.
 Requires an appointment.